Welcome 2 My Nightmare: "I Am Made of You"

-Cooper compared this song to "Hello, Hooray" from his 1973 album Billion Dollar Babies, calling it a "masterpiece" and an "epic song."
+Cooper compared this song to "Hello Hooray" from his 1973 album Billion Dollar Babies, calling it a "masterpiece" and an "epic song."
 The song went through many changes and was worked on "more than any other song on the album."
 The guitars are played by Swedish studio guitarist Tommy Denander, American guitarist Tommy Henriksen, and the solo by original Welcome to my Nightmare guitar player Steve Hunter, which is one of Cooper's favorites among any of his previous albums.
 The song's intro contains the piano part from the original Nightmare song, "Steven".

 "Caffeine"

 "Caffeine" was originally written as more of a rock-based song, but turned into more of a quirky and comical song that still kept the same energy that was originally intended.
+The song is about Steven using amphetamines and caffeine to stay awake.
 Cooper has said that a Big Bopper-like voice helped influence the chorus.
 The song was released as the album's second single.

 "The Nightmare Returns"

-The lyrics of the song show a similarity to the Nightmare on Elm Street series, and involves Alice frightened of going to sleep due to nightmares.
+The lyrics of the song show a similarity to the Nightmare on Elm Street series, and involves the main character Steven, frightened of going to sleep due to nightmares.
 The music attempts to portray a child creating lullabies at his piano.